 - The new LiDAR scanner supercharges AR apps by making setup instantaneous, though it will take time for developers to take full advantage of the new ARKit.

-- A new ultra-wide camera gives the iPad Pro 2020 more versatility for photographers.
+- An ultra-wide camera gives the iPad Pro 2020 more versatility for photographers.

 - The iPad Pro lasted over 10 hours no our web surfing battery test, which beats most Windows-powered 2-in-1s.

 - The Magic Keyboard with trackpad is a great accessory, if only it weren't so expensive

 iPad Pro 2020 review: Release date and price